-Ensure that your family knows what to do when extreme weather, natural disasters or other dangerous events occur.
-Such events can happen quickly and catch you off guard.
-Make it a priority to create an emergency plan today.
+Make sure that your family knows what to do when severe weather, natural disasters or other unexpected events occur.
+Spend some time today to create an emergency plan.

-PG&E offers additional information and best practices for emergencies.
-Visit any of the following PG&E pages to learn more.
+To help customers stay safe, PG&E offers additional information and best practices for emergencies.

-Storms and other events can sometimes cause power outages.
-During and after such an event, keep away from flooded areas and downed trees.
-Those areas can hide downed power lines that are energized.
-Call 9-1-1 immediately when you witness a downed power line.
+Storms and other circumstances can sometimes cause outages.
+During and after such situations, stay away from downed powerlines, flooded areas and downed trees.
+Keep in mind that floodwater and debris can hide downed powerlines that are energized.
+Call 9-1-1 immediately when you witness a downed powerline.
 Then, call PG&E at 1-800-743-5000.

 Stay informed by signing up for outage alerts.
-We can contact you when there’s an outage in your area and let you know when we expect the power to come back on.
+We can contact you when there’s an outage in your area and let you know when we expect service to be restored.
 Choose to be notified by text, phone or email.

 Get started by logging in to your PG&E account and setting your notification preferences.
 Visit Your Account.